 Ruth is an artist who teaches and a teacher who writes.

 My Bachelor degree is from University of Texas at Dallas in Arts and Performance; Visual Arts with an emphasis in Drawing and Painting.
 I have been doing art since I was a young child.
 Occasionally I enter an art show.
 Sometimes I get accepted.
 I have even won best of category in Mixed Media.
 But that isn’t why I create art.
 My passion is to create what I call “Faith Art”.
 At UTD I learned to take a concept and find a way to express it visually.
 I do that with my faith.
 Then, I love to teach.

-Encouraged by a friend to teach, I started teaching classes the summer of 2013.
+Encouraged by a friend to teach, I started teaching classes the summer of 2013 and taught for five years.
 I am currently not teaching classes.
 When my boys were young I taught Art and Art History for two years as a volunteer in their schools in California and Texas.
 At various times and churches I have developed and participated in what I call “Art Ministry”.
 This includes a year that I mentored and taught art classes at a homeless shelter in Dallas.

 The best I can tell, I picked up the writing bug from my father.
 Writing seems to run in my family compelling me to use this gift as much as possible.
 I am a published Haiku poet who finds great satisfaction in devotional writing.
 On a practical level I write “how to” articles about the things I love to do and the questions I hear most often on my job as a graphic designer.
 I aspire to write art reviews and articles on faith, art and culture.
 I started The Blog the summer of 2020 with that goal in mind.